chris-wood/draft-icnrg-flic/draft-irtf-icnrg-flic.md

 The core of a FLIC node is the sequence of "hash groups".
 Each hash group (HG) consists of a sequence of pointers.
-Pointers are cryptographic HashValues encoded according {{CCNxMessages}}.
+Pointers are cryptographic HashValues encoded according {{I-D.irtf-icnrg-ccnxmessages}}.
 Specifically, a HashValue specifies a hash algorithm and digest value.
 A HashGroup can contain a metadata section to help a reader to optimize content retrieval via, e.g., block size of leaf nodes,